flaviotsf/flaviotsf.github.io/_posts/2014-01-02-Parature-Outlook.md

 we use a ticketing system at work so my Outlook Tasks were not giving me a unified view of what's on my plate.

 So I thought...
-Why not get those tickets inside outlook?
+Why not get those tickets inside Outlook?
 To do that I created a simple Outlook Add-in that shows openend ticket items as well as their details.
 Parature's APIs were not very well documented at the time (seems that after Microsoft acquired them that things are getting better) nor fully featured